Research on Adequate Pension Provision

 Researchers: Heikki Tikanmäki and Janne Salonen

-- Tikanmäki H., Sihvonen H. and Salonen J. (forthcoming), Distributional Effects of the Forthcoming Finnish Pension Reform – a Dynamic Microsimulation Approach.
+- Tikanmäki H., Sihvonen H. and Salonen J. (2015), Distributional Effects of the Forthcoming Finnish Pension Reform – a Dynamic Microsimulation Approach.
 International Journal of Microsimulation (2015) 7 (2), International Microsimulation Association.

 - Tikanmäki H., Sihvonen H. and Salonen J. (2015), Työurien ja eläkeajan kehitys sekä eläkkeiden ja niiden jakautumisen muutos (development of working life and retirement and changes in pensions and their allocation).
 In: Kautto, Mikko and Risku (eds.)
 Projections on the effects of the 2017 earnings-related pension reform.
 Finnish Centre for Pensions, Reports 02/2015.

 - Sihvonen, Hannu (2015) Eläketurvakeskuksen ELSI-mikrosimulointimallin laajennus Kelan eläkkeisiin ja verotukseen.
 (Expanding the Finnish Centre for Pensions’ ELSI microsimulation model to Kela pensions and taxation), Finnish Centre for Pensions, Discussion papers 03/2015.